thorbenw/github-release-packager/README.md

 there you want to keep.

-If you check in your package to version control, add the `bin` folder to the `.gitignore` file - they arent' needed because they will be fetched as needed.
+If you check in your package to version control, add the `bin` folder to the `.gitignore` file - they aren't needed because they will be fetched as needed.
 This also applies if you publish your package (i.e. also add the `bin` folder to an `.npmignore` file)!

-#### So why are the binaries already fetched during packge update?
+#### So why are the binaries already fetched during package update?
 To provide a way to do post processing (see below).

 ### Plugins
-In order to successfuly download, extract and post process the binaries of a GitHub project, you need the following:
+In order to successfully download, extract and post process the binaries of a GitHub project, you need the following:
 - The correct download URLs
 - The according decompressor(s)